-In terms of a one-time combination, kratom and fluoxetine (if taken with proper dosages) are unlikely to lead to adverse reactions.
+Regarding a one-time combination, kratom and fluoxetine (if taken with proper dosages) are unlikely to lead to adverse reactions.

-In order to avoid the risks of a toxic buildup of fluoxetine, be sure to take breaks from kratom consumption and be aware of any adverse effects that might arise.
+To avoid the risks of a toxic buildup of fluoxetine, be sure to take breaks from kratom consumption and be aware of any adverse effects that might arise.

 In any case, you should alert your doctor if you have any desire to take kratom alongside your other medications.

 - Hiemke, C., & Härtter, S. (2000).
 Pharmacokinetics of selective serotonin reuptake inhibitors.
 Pharmacology & Therapeutics, 85(1), 11-28.